Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA): Introduction

 \subsection{Eigenvectors from eigenvalues}

-Denton et al. \citep{denton2020eigenvectors} recently published a survey of a fascinating association between the squared normed eigenvector elements of a Hermitian matrix and the eigenvalues of the full matrix and associated sub-matrices.
+Denton et al. \citep{Denton_2021} recently published a survey of a fascinating association between the squared elements of the unit length eigenvectors of a Hermitian matrix and the eigenvalues of the full matrix and associated sub-matrices.
 This identity has a complex history in the mathematical literature with numerous rediscoveries in different disciplines since the earliest known reference in 1834 \citep{JacobiDeBQ}.
-Importantly in this context, the sample covariance matrix $\hat{\boldsymbol{\Sigma}}$ is Hermitian, which implies that squared normed PC loadings can be computed as a function of PC variances for the full data set and all of the leave-one-out variable subsets.
-To briefly restate the results from Denton et al., let $\mathbf{A}$ be a $p \times p$ Hermitian matrix with eigenvalues $\lambda_i(\mathbf{A})$ and normed eigenvectors $\mathbf{v}_i$ for $i = 1,...,p$.
-Let the elements of each eigenvector $\mathbf{v}_i$ be denoted $(\mathbf{v}_i)_j$ for $j=1,...,p$.
+Importantly in this context, the sample covariance matrix $\hat{\boldsymbol{\Sigma}}$ is Hermitian, which implies that squared PC loadings can be computed as a function of PC variances for the full data set and all of the leave-one-out variable subsets.
+To briefly restate the results from Denton et al., let $\mathbf{A}$ be a $p \times p$ Hermitian matrix with eigenvalues $\lambda_i(\mathbf{A})$ and unit length eigenvectors $\mathbf{v}_i$ for $i = 1,...,p$.
+Let the elements of each eigenvector $\mathbf{v}_i$ be denoted $v_{i,j}$ for $j=1,...,p$ and let the squared value of element $j$ be denoted as $|v_{i,j}|^2$.
 Let $\mathbf{M}_j$ be the $p-1 \times p-1$ submatrix of $\mathbf{A}$ that results from removing the the $j^{th}$ column and the $j^{th}$ row from $\mathbf{A}$.
 Denote the eigenvalues of $\mathbf{M}_j$ by $\lambda_k(\mathbf{M}_j$) for $k=1,...,p-1$.
-Given these values, Denton et al. \citep{denton2020eigenvectors} state their key result in Theorem 1: 2mm \textbf{Theorem 1 (from \cite{denton2020eigenvectors}).} \textit{The norm squared of the elements of the eigenvectors are related to the eigenvalues and the submatrix eigenvalues:}
+Given these values, Denton et al. \citep{Denton_2021} state their key result in Theorem 1: 2mm \textbf{Theorem 1 (from \citep{Denton_2021}).} \textit{The squared elements of the unit length eigenvectors are related to the eigenvalues and the submatrix eigenvalues:}

 Which can alternatively be represented as a ratio of the product of eigenvalue differences: